 DP is a privacy metric that measures the impact of small perturbations at the input of a privacy mechanism on the probability distribution of the output.
 A mechanism is said to be $\epsilon$-differentially private if the probability of any output event does not change by more than a multiplicative factor $e^{\epsilon}$ for any two neighboring inputs, where the definition of ``neighboring'' inputs depends on the chosen metric of the input space.
 DP is prior-independent and often used in statistical queries to ensure the result remains approximately the same regardless of whether an individual's record is included in the dataset.
-The privacy guarantee of DP can typically be achieved through the use of additive noise mechanisms, such as adding a small perturbation or random noise from a Gaussian, Laplacian, or exponential distribution \citep{dwork2014algorithmic}.
+The privacy guarantee of DP can typically be achieved through the use of additive noise mechanisms, such as adding a small perturbation or random noise from a Gaussian, Laplacian, or exponential distribution \cite{dwork2014algorithmic}.

-DP has been modified in various ways since its introduction, with variations including approximate differential privacy (which allows for a small additional parameter called delta) \citep{dwork2006our}, local differential privacy (which assumes all inputs are neighboring) \citep{duchi2013local_minimax}, and R{\'e}nyi differential privacy (which uses R{\'e}nyi divergence to measure the difference in output distributions from two neighboring inputs) \citep{mironov2017renyi}.
-DP has two key properties that make it useful for protecting privacy: \textbf{(i)} it is composable \citep{dwork2014algorithmic, abadi2016deep}, meaning that the aggregate output of multiple observations from a DP mechanism still satisfies DP requirements; and \textbf{(ii)} it is robust to post-processing \citep{dwork2014algorithmic}, meaning that the output of a DP mechanism remains private even after further processing.
-These properties enable the modular construction and analysis of privacy mechanisms with a specific privacy leakage budget.
+Since its introduction, DP has been extended in several ways.
+These include approximate differential privacy, which introduces a small additional parameter $\delta$ \cite{dwork2006our}; local differential privacy, which requires the privacy guarantee to hold for every pair of possible input values of an individual \cite{duchi2013local_minimax}; and R{\'e}nyi differential privacy, which uses R{\'e}nyi divergence to measure the difference between output distributions induced by neighboring inputs \cite{mironov2017renyi}.
+DP has two key properties that make it especially useful for privacy protection: \textbf{(i)} it is composable \cite{dwork2014algorithmic, abadi2016deep}, meaning that the privacy loss from multiple applications of DP mechanisms can be tracked and bounded in a controlled way; and \textbf{(ii)} it is robust to post-processing \cite{dwork2014algorithmic}, meaning that further processing of the output cannot weaken the privacy guarantee.
+Together, these properties support the modular design and analysis of privacy mechanisms under a specified privacy budget.